tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

 2) Valid CSS - https://jigsaw.w3.org/css-validator/
     - Most CSS is in an external style sheet.
 3) Images are properly optimized (both dimensions and file size) for Web delivery
+4) An embedded font must be used
-4) You ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
+5) You ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
     - https://bootstrap-vue.js.org
     - http://getbootstrap.com
     - http://materializecss.com